sachbalag/ibm-maximo-api/README.md

     authcookie: This parameter is OPTIONAL.
                 If this parameter is null the Create, Read, Update and Delete (CRUD) api's will attempt to authenticate with Maximo everytime a CRUD operation is invoked.

+It is up to the user to decide how to set up the options parameter containing information about Maximo's connectivity.
+Since some of the values - like user and password - may need to be secure it is not recommended to hard code the values as illustrated above.
+Depending on the use case the user may decide to read the values from a secure configuration file or from a database.

+Along with user and password the authentication type (authtype) is also required.
+This API supports BASIC and FORM based authentication in addition to MAXAUTH which is Maximo's authentication scheme.

+In the example below we are reading some of the values from the request headers (presumably set by the UI).

+      var options = {
+          protocol: req.headers["x-protocol"],
+          hostname: req.headers["x-host"],
+          port: req.headers["x-port"],
+          user: req.headers["x-user"],
+          password: req.headers["x-password"],
+          auth_scheme: req.headers["x-auth-scheme"],
+          authtype: req.headers["x-authtype"]
+      };

 If CRUD's are invoked multiple times it is recommended to authenticate first via the authenticate() function.
 If the authentication is sucessful a token(jsessionID) will be returned.
 Save the token in the request session so it can be